A FEW WORDS ABOUT YOUR CAREER IN REAL ESTATE in London, Ontario

 Perhaps the most misunderstood ingredient in most agents’ successful careers is the impact of having a strong management team and agents that think like partners in the organization.
-If you genuinely have leaders running the company, they will inspire a high level of learning and accountability into the company.
-Look at the most innovative and profitable companies in any city and you’ll find a learning-based environment where everyone is continuously the “master” student.
+If you genuinely have leaders running the company, they will inspire a high level of learning and accountability.
+Look at the most innovative and profitable companies in any city, and you’ll find a learning-based environment where everyone is continuously the “master” student.
 Strong leadership has a habit of creating an influential “culture.”

 Mistake # 8:

 Realizing who drives the Industry!

 At the heart of all real transactions, an agent developed a relationship with a customer who turned into that agent’s client.
 Real estate is a very local, “what’s going on in your city” type business.
 A recent CREA study indicated that buyers and sellers are more apt to choose an agent, not a company.
 There is a revolution now occurring in the industry, and many brokerages are becoming wise to the fact that they don’t control the customers; their associates’ do.

 So the goal of you, the potential associate, is to find a brokerage who believes that you are the central reason that the firm is or should be successful, not the company.
 Keep in mind; this is not the goal of many companies who might have you believe that they are the reason you have success.